 But I wasn’t ready to jump into my swimsuit or a tank top and show off my hair to just anyone, and I wasn’t for a while, almost a year.
-I didn’t personally care that I had, it didn’t make my armpits itchy or sweatier or anything, but I was really worried about the reactions I would get.
+I didn’t personally care that I had body hair, it didn’t make my armpits itchy or sweatier or anything, but I was really worried about the reactions I would get.

 The first person who say my leg hair was my aunt, when I went by her house to pick something out.
 It was warm out, and I had rolled up the legs of my jeans.
 Even after growing my hair out all winter, I was actually planning on rolling the legs of my pants back down before I walked into her house.
-I didn’t assume she would be rude or anything, I just didn’t want to deal with coming out like that at that time.
+I didn’t assume she would be rude or anything, I just didn’t want to deal with it coming out like that.

 But as I got out of my car, I completely forgot.
 After so many months, it was no longer a big deal to me, but I assumed it would be for everyone else.
 I’m pretty sure my aunt noticed my fuzzy legs right away, but she didn’t say anything.
 She mentioned something about my shoes or the weather, I don’t really remember, but she didn’t say anything, positive, negative, or otherwise about my leg hair.
 And that was a really big relief.